Skip to main content

 Supporting documents

-• an obituary, funeral notice or funeral program.
+• other supporting documents such as an obituary, funeral notice or funeral program.

 We understand it might take some time to gather your supporting documents.
 In this case, you should still apply by the deadline.
 We'll accept your application without supporting documents and contact you at a later stage to request them, before finalising your outcome.